OpenBeacon/OpenBeacon/README.md

 # OpenBeacon

 This document specifies some design goals and ideas for an open protocol for beaconing.
-I decided to start defining this specification because I don't think protocols like AltBeacon don't do enough to make beaconing truly open.
+I decided to start defining this specification because I think that protocols like AltBeacon don't do enough to make beaconing truly open.
 In my opinion an open protocol like this should not depend on any one provider to provide a database of UUIDs and I think there are other very valuable features